-The fast-track scheme provides an opportunity to submit a full proposal directly, shortening the length of time it takes for a funding decision to be made.
-However, please bear in mind that proposals accepted onto the fast-track scheme will compete on equal terms with other full proposals which have had the benefit of feedback by the Research Funding Board at outline stage.
+The fast-track scheme provides an opportunity to submit a stage 2 proposal directly, shortening the length of time it takes for a funding decision to be made.
+However, please bear in mind that proposals accepted onto the fast-track scheme will compete on equal terms with other stage 2 proposals which have had the benefit of feedback by the Research Funding Committee at stage 1.

 The most obvious indication for fast-tracking is to take advantage of a time-limited opportunity to conduct research.
 This may be when research is needed around a natural experiment where data collection needs to start within a timescale which can’t be accommodated by the programme’s normal processes.